A San Antonio airport worker died after being sucked into the engine of a Delta plane

 "We are heartbroken and grieving the loss of an aviation family member's life," a Delta spokesperson told NPR.

-A spokesperson for San Antonio International Airport echoed that sentiment, saying the staff is "deeply saddened by this incident and are working with authorities as they begin their investigation."
+A spokesperson for San Antonio International Airport echoed that sentiment, saying the staff is "deeply saddened by this incident."

-The airport did not issue a ground stop or register any significant delays following Friday's incident, federal aviation data shows.
+The NTSB is not planning to investigate the death.
+"There were no operational safety issues with either the airplane or the airport," the agency told NPR on Tuesday.

-This will be the NTSB's second investigation into an engine ingestion in a little under seven months.
+This is the second incident of fatal engine ingestion in a little under seven months.
 In January, ground crew member Courtney Edwards was killed instantly after being pulled into a spinning jet turbine in Montgomery, Ala.

-Publicly available records suggest that death from jet engine ingestion is fairly uncommon.
-In a 20o8 company magazine, the aviation giant Boeing wrote that it'd seen 37 reports of engine ingestions, including five fatalities, on its first two generations of 737 aircrafts in about a 40-year span.

 Edwards' employer, Piedmont Airlines, was fined $15,625 by the Occupational Safety and Health Administration (OSHA) last week after being found at fault for safety failures by exposing its workers to jet blast hazards.
 Piedmont, a subsidiary of American Airlines, is contesting the findings before an independent OSHA review commission.

-An earlier investigation from the NTSB was more favorable to the company, finding that the ground crew staff had participated in two safety briefings immediately before the plane arrived at its gate.
+An earlier NTSB investigation was more favorable to the company, finding that the ground crew staff had participated in two safety briefings immediately before the plane arrived at its gate.

 The report said Edwards, a 34-year-old mother of three, approached the plane as the engines were still activated and a safety light was still illuminated.